Linen-dev/linen.dev/README.md

 7. Custom community branding
 8. Attachments support
 9. Drag and drop messages in to threads
+10. Open close state on all threads
-10. Drag and drop messages in to different channels
+11. Drag and drop messages in to different channels

 ### Near term Roadmap: